mu-semtech/delta-notifier/README.md

   - `options.ignoreFromSelf`: Don't inform about changes that originated from the microservice to be informed (based on the hostname).
   - `options.retry`: (experimental) How many times the request is sent again on failure.
 Defaults to 0.
 Warning: in case of retries, deltas may be received out of order!
   - `options.retryTimeout`: (experimental) How much time is left in between retries (in ms).
 Currently defaults to 250ms.
-  - `options.sendMatchesOnly`: Only send triples that match, removing the other triples from the changes.
+  - `options.sendMatchesOnly`: Only send triples that match the pattern(s), removing the other triples from the changes.

 ### Modifying quads
 #### Normalize datetime